Program Contact: Timothy Ferrarotti 203 582-7782

 - A combined GPA of at least 3.20 on the following required prerequisites:

 - Four semesters of courses in biology (credits must be in mammalian or human biology), including one semester of microbiology and two semesters of human anatomy and physiology.
-All of these courses must include labs.
+All these courses must include labs.

 - Three semesters of courses in chemistry with labs, including one semester of organic chemistry (with lab) or biochemistry